GrahamCampbell/Laravel-Flysystem/README.md

 App::make('Foo')->bar();
 ```

-For more information on how to use the `\League\Flysystem\Filesystem` class we are calling behind the scenes here, check out the docs at https://github.com/thephpleague/flysystem#general-usage.
+For more information on how to use the `\League\Flysystem\Filesystem` class we are calling behind the scenes here, check out the docs at https://github.com/thephpleague/flysystem#general-usage, and the manager class at https://github.com/GrahamCampbell/Laravel-Manager#usage.

 **Further Information**